xraypy/XrayDB/doc/index.rst

 :cite:`Keski_Krause` and :cite:`Krause_Oliver`.
 Elastic X-ray scattering
 data, :math:`f_0(q)` is taken from :cite:`Waasmaier_Kirfel`.
-Resonant scattering cross sections :math:`f'(E)` and :math:`f''(E)` and absorption cross sections from :cite:`Chantler` (as from the `FFAST webpage`_) are also included.
+Resonant scattering cross sections :math:`f'(E)` and :math:`f''(E)` and absorption cross sections from :cite:`Chantler` as from the `FFAST webpage`_ (but on a finer energy grid) are also included.

 In general, cross sections are in cm^2/gr, and energies are given in eV.
 Energy-dependent data for cross-sections are typically valid between about 250 eV to about 200,000 eV.
 Elements with Z=1 to 92 are supported, and some data is included for elements between Z=93 and Z=98.

-   * The current version of the XrayDB is 4, and the Version for the Python module is |release|.
+   * The current version of the XrayDB is 7.0, and the version of the Python module is |release|.

    * See `XrayDB Github Page`_ for data sources, code, development, and issues.

+   * A `PDF Version of this documentation`_ is available.

+   * See `XrayDB Web App (beta!)`_ for an interactive web page to browse some of the data in this database and make plots of X-ray attenuation and mirror reflectivitiy.

 Table of Contents
 -----------------------